dvishal485/heat-engine/README.md

 **Note** : This is an initial implementation of the project with basic features, functions, processes and heat-engine.
 I will be looking forward to work further fixing it's errors and interpret results more visually and efficiently.

 - Install [all required dependencies](requirements.txt)
+- If you are interested in only processes, launch the [`gui.py`](gui.py) for a simple GUI usage
-- Study usage of the script from the [jupyter notebook provided](heat_engine.ipynb) using [Google Colab](https://research.google.com/colaboratory/) is recommened
+- For other usage, study the script using [jupyter notebook provided](heat_engine.ipynb) using platform/IDE of your choice.
+[Google Colab](https://research.google.com/colaboratory/) is also a feasible option
 - Import the [`themodynamic_logic.py`](themodynamic_logic.py) script in you working folder
 - Import the functions and classes
     ```python